 - In regional or general anesthesia, pt in supine or lateral position, as preferred by surgeon and approach.

-- Hip is exposed through anterolateral or anterior incision.
+- Hip is exposed through the anterolateral or anterior incision.

-- After hip is exposed, capsule is incised and attempt is made to dislocate the hip joint anteriorly but this is difficult in some cases, especially when there is ankylosis.
+- After hip is exposed, the capsule is incised and an attempt is made to dislocate the hip joint anteriorly but this is difficult in some cases, especially when there is ankylosis.

 - Where dislocation is not possible femoral neck is cut at the base and removal is done piecemeal

 - In cases where dislocation could be achieved, the resection of the neck is done after the dislocation.

 - The line of the bone section was kept parallel to and a little proximal to the intertrochanteric line.

 - In cases of infection, other diseased tissues are removed as well.
 Any sharp projecting bone is cut and blunted.

 - The wound is closed over a suction drain.